thomyks/Automatic-Topic-Extraction-with-BERTopic/README.md

 - **Two-Step Clustering**: Sequentially combines **HDBSCAN** and **K-Means** to improve topic extraction and outlier handling.
 - - **Human-Readable Labels**: Uses **LLMs** (GPT-4, Llama-70B) to generate descriptive, easy-to-interpret labels for each topic.
-- **Hierarchical Topic Structure**: Organizes topics into three levels of granularity, enabling clear and meaningful topic discovery.
+- **Hierarchical Topic Structure**: Organizes topics into three levels of granularity, enabling meaningful topic discovery in different topic granularity levels.
 - **Comprehensive Evaluation**: Evaluates the quality of extracted topics using **Topic Coherence (c_v)**, **Topic Diversity**, and **Cosine Similarity Matrices**.
 - **Visualization**: Offers multiple ways to visualize the extracted topics and hierarchies using **Wizmap**, **DataMapPlot**, **Sunburst Chart** and  **Tree Map**.